What Samsung & Google Don’t Tell You About Beaming

 Last update: October 17, 2013

-This article has had over 110,000 views!
+This article has had almost 190,000 views!
 Thanks for reading it.
-Although this article refers to the Galaxy S III, S Beam also works with the Galaxy Note 3, Galaxy Note 4, Galaxy S 4, Galaxy S 5 and most of Samsung’s other Galaxy products — including tablets.
+Although this article refers to the Galaxy S III, S Beam also works with current Samsung mobile products.

 Beaming Is Not New

 Both Google and Samsung refer to this process as beaming.
 Beaming multimedia is very cool, but it’s not new.
 I helped create patent-pending software back in 2009 that sent music, photos or video from a web browser to a connected TV, stereo, game console or mobile phone.
-That was the first software that used the term “beam” to describe the wireless transmission of multimedia from a computer to a connected device, but an astute reader has pointed out Palm Pilots were beaming contacts, notes, to-do items and calendar entries more than a decade ago.
+That was the first software that used the term “beam” to describe the wireless transmission of multimedia from a computer to a connected device, but readers have pointed out that Palm Pilots were beaming contacts, notes, to-do items and calendar entries more than a decade ago.
 Beaming of multimedia from one phone to another has been possible for over a year using this and other apps, but few knew this was possible before Samsung started running their commercials for the Galaxy S III.
 The technology which makes beaming possible is called NFC, which stands for Near Field Communication.
 NFC has been available on Android devices for almost two years.
 You can learn more about NFC and its many uses here.
 The technology used to beam the music playlist in Samsung’s TV commercial is called S Beam.
 It uses NFC and Wi-Fi Direct and has been available since May.